bekk/bekk-christmas/post/functional/types-and-kinds.md

 data Maybe a = Just a | Nothing
 ```

 The `a` here is a parametrically polymorphic type parameter.
-In languages like Java, a similar effect is achieved with generic types.
-In languages like English, this means that `Maybe` needs another type to become a concrete type.
+In a language like Java, a similar effect is achieved with generic types.
+In a language like English, this means that `Maybe` needs another type to become a concrete type.
 You can't have a value that's just (*sic.*) `Maybe`: It's a *type constructor*, which is akin to a function in the domain of types: it takes a type and returns another type.

 ## Kinds